ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

 ## 5. Configure docker

 Configure docker by placing root user into the docker group.
 This way, we will not have to use ```sudo``` every time we try to run a docker command.
-First, create the docker group:
+First, on the master node create the docker group:

 ```sudo groupadd docker```